Loading...

 How to build a garden pond using WoodBlocX

-Our large pond designs are able to cope with much more pressure and can be built to any size up to 1250mm in height.
-Our designs features an inner pond which is 750mm thinner and shorter than the outer skin.
+Our large pond designs are able to cope with much more pressure and can be built to any size up to 0.65m in height.
+Our double walled designs always feature a surrounding planter (minimum 0.375m on all sides) for extra support and stability.

 Water Blades & Pond Liners

 We don't supply water blades for your pond but we can adapt your WoodBlocX design to accommodate one.
-For ponds under 2m, we sell a PVC pond liner (sold separately).
-For ponds over 2m in size, please contact us to order a bespoke sized liner.
+For ponds up to 1.875 length x 1.875 width x 0.65m height, we sell a PVC pond liner which can be added to your kit when you order.
+For larger ponds, we offer quotes for bespoke liners - please contact us for more information.

 Helpful tools to have to hand before you start your build:

-• Sprit level for checking the surface you’re planning to build on
+• Spirit level (for checking the surface you’re planning to build on / WoodBlocX layers)

-• Lump hammer for knocking the BlocX in place
+• Lump hammer (for knocking the BlocX and dowels into place)

 Here's how to build a garden pond using WoodBlocX...